SwimMac/swimmaccarolina.org/src/pages/masters.md

 If you would like to join our program, please email for information and include the location you would like to swim at to <a href="mailto:masters@swimmaccarolina.org">masters@swimmaccarolina.org.</a>

-**We are participating in the USMS TRY MASTERS SWIMMING Initiative in July 2021.
-Please sign up at <a href="https://www.usms.org/try">https://www.usms.org/try</a> for a free week trial with SwimMAC Masters!**

 **All swimmers participating in workouts MUST be USMS members.
 LOCAL CLUB NAME: North Carolina Masters Swimming (NCMS) WORKOUT GROUP: SwimMAC**